Okashicon Cosplay Rules

 Section II: Divisions and Awards

-- This category is intended for those who are relatively new to cosplay and have won fewer than 3 minor awards or 1 major award.
+i.
+This category is intended for those who are beginners and have not won a major cosplay award.

-- ii.
-No Novice division entrant may have won more than 3 minor awards (Best Prop, etc.) or 1 major award (Best in Show, Best in Division, etc.).
+ii.
+No Novice division entrant may have won more than two (2) minor awards (Best Prop, etc.) or any major awards (Best in Show, Best in

-- The Advanced category is intended for people with lots of experience in costuming or fashion, or who have won multiple awards for costumes.
+i.
+The Advanced category is intended for people with advanced formal training or professional experience in costuming or fashion, or who have

-- Best in Division: This is given to an entry who has shown an exceptional degree of craftsmanship and execution for their particular class.
+b.
+Best in Division: This is given to an entrant or group who has shown an exceptional degree of craftsmanship and execution for their particular class.

 c.
 Runner-up in Division